-- The Aurora North tailings management project involves the construction of a composite tails plant at Syncrude's Aurora North mine.
+• The Aurora North tailings management project involved the construction of a composite tails plant at Syncrude's Aurora North mine.
 A similar plant is operational at the Mildred Lake mine.
-This project is one component of Syncrude's government-regulated tailings plan.
-A composite tails plant mixes fluid fine tailings with gypsum and coarse tailings sand to transform the fluid fine tailings into solid material suitable for reclamation. - The total cost estimate of the composite tails plant is estimated to be \$0.8 billion (+/-15%) to Syncrude (\$0.3 billion (+/-15%) net to the Corporation).
-The composite tails plant is estimated to be in-service in the fourth quarter of 2013. - As at December 31, 2012, the composite tails plant was estimated to be 70 per cent complete (based on hours spent as a percentage of total forecasted hours to project completion).
+This project is one component of Syncrude's government-regulated tailings plan submitted under Directive 074.
+A composite tails plant mixes fluid fine tailings with gypsum and coarse tailings sand to transform the fluid fine tailings into solid material suitable for reclamation.